JuliaLang/www.julialang.org/jsoc/gsoc/tooling.md

 **Duration**: 350 hours

-[Semgrep](https://semgrep.dev/) is an open source multi-language static analysis toookit, based on the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser generator.
+[Semgrep](https://semgrep.dev/) is an open source multi-language static analysis toolkit, based on the [tree-sitter](https://tree-sitter.github.io/tree-sitter/) parser generator.
 The project would involve adding Julia support to Semgrep, as well as creating a standard ruleset for Julia.
 It might be necessary to improve the [Julia tree-sitter grammer](https://github.com/tree-sitter/tree-sitter-julia) for this project.

 **Resources**:
 @@tight-list